JasonSwindle/mom/README.md

 ![image](./.gitmedia/mom.jpg)

 SaltStack Master of Masters (MoM) inside of Docker.
-This is being heaving worked on, so here be dragons!
+This is being heavily worked on, so here be dragons!

 ## Status
 Status: Pre-Production

-## How it was build
+## How it was built
 * The docker image `phusion/baseimage` and the tag of `0.9.10`.
 * The password to root is `changeme`...
 CHANGE THIS ASAP!, you have been warned!
 * The SSH port is `16022`, to make it live with the host machaine's port 22.